-Acceptance will be based on the quality of
+Acceptance will be based on

-the science, the appropriateness of the manuscript for our Journal and the
+the science, the appropriateness of the manuscript for our Journal and

 quality of the English grammar.
 Authors whose mother tongue is not

 have their texts revised by a professional translator or an English

-native speaker colleague.
 Each manuscript must stand on its own merits

 and be a substantial contribution to the field.

-Original manuscripts must be electronically
+Original manuscripts must

 submitted in a document attached to a formally sent e-mail to the

 11 font and 1.5 lines as paragraph spacing.
-Figures may have high quality to
+Figures may have high

-allow electronic (“PDF”) viewing with enough details.
+allow electronic (PDF) viewing with enough details.

-During the publication process, authors
+During the publication

 might be asked to change some formatting or submit equations, tables or